 You’ll have free time to relax at the hotel before dinner at the colorful Le Patio in Fontvieille.

-We’ll rise a bit earlier today to experience the early morning at the beautiful market in St. Remy.
+We’ll rise earlier today to experience the early morning at the beautiful market in St. Remy.
 The market sells freshly picked produce, espadrilles, provencal fabrics, olives, and other goodies, perfect gifts to take home.
-Don’t worry you’ll have time to duck into the lovely boutiques that line every street as well.
+Don’t worry.
+You’ll also have time to duck into the lovely boutiques that line every street.

 After the market, we’ll have an Italian lunch at Da Pepe in St. Remy to change things up a bit.